OmniBat/openclipart/README.md

 This is reimplementaion of [Open Clipart Library](http://openclipart.org/) web site (using [Slim](http://www.slimframework.com/) and [Twig](http://twig.sensiolabs.org/))

-**NOTE:** it use experimental branch for Slim (jcubic/Slim/string-handlers) that was requested for pull to Slim

 # Installation

     * Clone the ocal repo: git clone --recursive git://github.com/openclipart/openclipart.git